 "The difference between where you are today and where you'll be five years from now will be found in the quality of books you've read." -Jim Rohn

-I think the world would be a better place if more people read these three books.
+I think the world would be a better place if more people read these two books — one is about how to treat people, the other is how to handle wealth.
 I'm not saying I agree with every single idea in all of them, but I think everyone would benefit from being aware of these principles and then either living their life accordingly or working to gain a clear understanding of why they would choose to consciously live their life differently.
 I would also enjoy knowing some of your recommendations.

 1. "How to Win Friends and Influence People" by Dale Carnegie.
 My college communication professor said there is no other book that has shaped his life as much other than the Bible.
 It's written in the style that would appeal to a 1950s businessman, but don't let that throw you, even if a couple of pages may seem a bit cheesy -- there's a brick of gold under the few thin slices of cheddar.
 I read this book my sophomore year in college, and some people made fun of me.
 But, alas, the book is so powerful that a few years later I noticed that some of those same people kept a copy of this book on their nightstand.
 Short chapters.
 Easy to read one or two a day.
 At least read the first two.